 Conscious positioning of the pop filter is critical.
-The air turbulences immediately after the pop filter are still powerful enough to be dangerous for a microphone diaphragm.
+Immediately after the pop filter, the air turbulences are still powerful enough to be dangerous for a microphone diaphragm.
 We must give them space to fully dissipate so that they do not “pop” the microphone capsule!

 Another purpose of the microphone pop filter is to shield the microphone from saliva (and, unfortunately, sometimes food).
 This less discussed attribute has the potential to increase the longevity of your microphones.
 Pop filters are much easier to clean or replace than microphones.
 This benefit should not be understated!